jonahtwalker/micromentor-nodejs-client/README.md

 # MicroMentor's NodeJS Client

 ## Introduction
-`micromentor-nodejs-client` is a NodeJS client for MicroMentor's API.
+`micromentor-node-client` is a NodeJS client for MicroMentor's API.

 ## References